Image biomarker standardisation initiative: Morphological features HCUG

-Here $A_{ombb}$ is the surface area of the same bounding box as calculated for the \textit{volume density - oriented minimum bounding box} feature.
+Here $A_{ombb}$ is the surface area of the same bounding box as calculated for the \textit{volume density (OMBB)} feature.

-\subsection{Volume density - approximate enclosing ellipsoid\id{6BDE}}
+\subsection{Volume density (approximate enclosing ellipsoid)\id{6BDE}}

-The eigenvectors and eigenvalues from PCA of the ROI voxel center point set $\mathbf{X}_{c}$ can be used to describe an ellipsoid approximating the point cloud \citep{Mazurowski2016}.
-The volume of an ellipsoid is $V_{\mathit{aee}}=4 \pi\,a\,b\,c /3$, with $a$, $b$, and $c$ being the lengths of the ellipsoid's semi-principal axes, see Section \ref{feat_morph_pca_major}.
-The \textit{volume density} is then:
+The eigenvectors and eigenvalues from PCA of the ROI voxel center point set $\mathbf{X}_{c}$ can be used to describe an ellipsoid approximating the point cloud \citep{Mazurowski2016}, i.e. the approximate enclosing ellipsoid (AEE).
+The volume of this ellipsoid is $V_{\mathit{aee}}=4 \pi\,a\,b\,c /3$, with $a$, $b$, and $c$ being the lengths of the ellipsoid's semi-principal axes, see Section \ref{feat_morph_pca_major}.
+The \textit{volume density (AEE)} is then:

-\subsection{Area density - approximate enclosing ellipsoid\id{RDD2}}
+\subsection{Area density (approximate enclosing ellipsoid)\id{RDD2}}

 The surface area of an ellipsoid can generally not be evaluated in an elementary form.
 However, it is possible to approximate the surface using an infinite series.
-We use the same semi-principal axes as for the \textit{volume density - approximate ellipsoid} feature and define:
+We use the same semi-principal axes as for the \textit{volume density (AEE)} feature and define:

 Here $\alpha=\sqrt{1-b^2/a^2}$ and $\beta=\sqrt{1-c^2/a^2}$ are eccentricities of the ellipsoid and $P_{\nu}$ is the Legendre polynomial function for degree $\nu$.
-Though infinite, the series converges, and calculation may be stopped early.
-Gains in precision past $\nu=20$ are limited, and as a default we stop calculations at this polynomial degree.
+The Legendre polynomial series, though infinite, converges, and approximation may be stopped early when the incremental gains in precision become limited.
+By default, we stop the series after $\nu=20$.